rumenmitov/macroeconomics/pages/Chapter 6 - Open Economy.md

 			- *P* is the currency A per good A
 			- *P** is the currency B per good B
 			- if ε increases goods A become more expensive, so:
-				- exports fall and imports fall $ net exports fall
+				- exports fall and imports fall $\implies$ net exports fall